A4BP/A4BP/XML-Parser.package/XMLHTTPRequest.class/README.md

-This is an abstract base class for HTTP requests.

-These classes implement the #get/#getUpToLimit:decoding: and #streamGet/#streamGetUpToLimit:decoding: interface of XMLURI.
+A base class for HTTP requests.
+Subclasses need to implement the abstract requesting method to return a ReadStream on the respone or raise an exception if a network or HTTP error happens or if the response is too large.